Which Is The Most Energy-Efficient Space Heater? Six Reviews & Some Tips

 To narrow it down, I'd encourage you not to worry so much about the jargon and focus more on the individual heaters themselves.

-Another good cue is to read customer reviews closely.
-Find out what the customers' experiences were, and if your needs match up with what they tell you.
-The companies will only lay out the good info, whereas customers give it to you straight.
+Another good cue is to read customer reviews closely, read their experiences, and determine if your needs match up.
+Companies only lay out the good news, whereas customers give it to you straight.

 If you have any questions regarding the technology involved, the terminology, or any of the products I've listed, please feel free to comment in the forum below!
 Thanks for reading!